WJ4IoT/Meshtastic-MQTT-Discovery/README.md

     </ul>
 Some changes needs to repeated so a "replace all" is better.
 After the updates you only need to run this script once. this will create the dicovery settings under the "homeassistant" (see MQTT-discovery entity" in previous picture).If this device or one of its sensors become obsolete you can delete this directly in MQTT-explorer.

+NOTE: Not every possible sensor is already included but hopefully this setup is easy enough to extend this.

 <h2>Template Sensor</h2

 You can create also an additional template sensor in Settings - Device - Helper, this sensor will calulate the distance of a node to Home with this template: